virgili0/Virgilio/Topics/python-fundamentals.md

 Once you are done with the book "Automate the Boring Stuff", jump in a small project and develop it by yourself!

-The best case is that you find a topic or a task in which you have interest, and tackle it!
+The best case is that you find a topic or a task in which you have an interest, and tackle it!

-If you lack imagination don't worry, here you have a list of + 1000 priject ideas you can develop in Python :)
+If you lack imagination don't worry, here you have a list of + 1000 project ideas you can develop in Python :)

 - [1000+ Beginner Programming Projects](https://www.reddit.com/r/learnprogramming/comments/2a9ygh/1000_beginner_programming_projects_xpost/)